Watchful-Walnut/product-api/README.md

-# This is the system design capstone for the products service.
+# This is the products API service for Project Atelier